 As discussed above, The TraPac FEIS/FEIR performed an HRA and dispersion modeling to estimate the ambient impact of TraPac project construction and operational emissions of TACs in regard to significance criterion AQ-5.
-This analysis evaluated emissions that (1) would exceed those estimated for Alternative 1 and (2) would occur within a more confined area (within and adjacent to the TraPac Terminal).
+This analysis evaluated emissions that (1) would exceed those estimated for Alternative 1 and (2) would occur within a more confined area (within and adjacent to the TraPac Terminal) compared to Alternative 1.
 As a result, the TraPac container terminal project would produce more concentrated ambient impacts compared to Alternative 1 activities.

 A Morbidity/Mortality analysis was also completed for the TraPac project.
 The analysis used concentration-response (C-R) functions to determine morbidity and mortality impacts, consistent with CARB's approach.
 C-R functions are equations that relate the change in the number of adverse health effect incidences in a population to a change in pollutant concentration experienced by that population.
-Using C-R functions, and using a coefficient based on a 1.12 relative risk that is associated with a mean change of 24.5 μ g/m3 (CARB/OEHHA, 2002), the analysis determined that the increase in incidence of long-term mortality corresponding to this change in PM10 concentration was calculated to be 0.0073 cases per year prior to mitigation and including both construction and operational emissions.
-Because Alternative 1 would result in less PM emissions as compared to the TraPac project, Alternative 1 is expected to result in less than 0.0073 cases per year.
+Using C-R functions, and using a coefficient based on a 1.12 relative risk that is associated with a mean change of 24.5 $\mu$ g/m (CARB/OEHHA, 2002), the analysis determined that the increase in incidence of long-term mortality corresponding to this change in PM10 concentration was calculated to be 0.0073 additional cases per year prior to mitigation and including both construction and operational emissions.
+Because Alternative 1 would result in less PM emissions as compared to the TraPac project, Alternative 1 is expected to would result in less than 0.0073 additional cases of long-term mortality per year.